autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-quickstart.md

 Via a simple `fit()` call, AutoGluon can produce highly-accurate models to predict the values in one column of a data table based on the rest of the columns' values.
 Use AutoGluon with tabular data for both classification and regression problems.
 This tutorial demonstrates how to use AutoGluon to produce a classification model that predicts whether or not a person's income exceeds $50,000.

-To start, import autogluon.tabular and TabularPrediction module as your task:
+To start, import AutoGluon's TabularPredictor and TabularDataset classes:

 ```{.python .input}
 from autogluon.tabular import TabularDataset, TabularPredictor